Measurements of the groomed and ungroomed jet angularities in pp collisions at $\sqrt{s} = 5.02$ TeV: Analysis method

 To validate the performance of the unfolding procedure, a set of refolding and closure tests is performed, in which either the response matrix is multiplied by the unfolded data and compared to the original detector-level spectrum, or in which the shape of the input MC spectrum is modified to account for the fact that the actual distribution may be different than the MC input spectrum.
 The number of iterations, which sets the strength of regularization, is chosen to be the minimal value such that all unfolding tests succeed.
 This results in the number of iterations being equal to 3 for all distributions.
 In all cases, closure is achieved compatible with statistical uncertainties.

 The distributions after unfolding are corrected for the kinematic efficiency, defined as the efficiency of reconstructing a truth-level jet at a particular \pTtruth{} and \angtruth{} value given a reconstructed jet \pTdet{} and \angdet{} range.
 Kinematic inefficiency results from effects including smearing from the Soft Drop threshold and \pT{}-smearing of the jet out of the selected \pTdet{} range.
+Any ``missed'' jets, those jets which exist at truth level but not at detector level, are handled by this kinematic efficiency correction.
 In this analysis, minimal detector-level cuts are applied, and the kinematic efficiency is therefore greater than $99\%$ in all cases.
+Since a wide \pTtruth{} range is taken, the effect of ``fake'' jets, those jets which exist at detector level but not truth level, is taken to be negligible.